All Episodes

 Who do I really want to vote for?

-Look at I'm gonna tell you something.
+Look, I'm going to tell you something.

-That that debate was interesting for only one reason, and it didn't happen, so the debate turned into a disaster and a bore and a bomb.
+So the debate turned into a disaster and a bore and a bomb.

-Or four million people watched it, but you know why?
+4 million people watched it, but you know why?

 Because they were waiting for the Hillary Clinton train wreck.

-And so the uh people were waiting for Mrs. Clinton to see if she could do her comeback, which she did.
+And so the people were waiting for Mrs. Clinton to see if she could do her comeback, which she did.

 The whole thing was just a CNN went in a tank for the Clintons.